-[Online Course] This course provides a developmental framework for understanding what students are trying to tell you through the "language" of their behavior in schools.
-The course teaches behavioral techniques and intervention strategies that remediate disruptive behaviors, reduce power struggles while increasing classroom control and reduce your workloads and burnout.
-This program helps you, as well as students, find creative, effective solutions to behavioral problems.
-After studying behavioral theory and intervention strategies, you will be presented with various classroom scenarios in which you will be able to practice and hone your skills for interpreting behavior, determining appropriate interventions and effectively debriefing your students.
+[Online Course] Provide a developmental framework for understanding what students are trying to tell through the "language" of their behavior in schools.
+Teach behavioral techniques and intervention strategies that remediate disruptive behaviors, reduce power struggles while increasing classroom control and reduce your workloads and burnout.
+Help find creative, effective solutions to behavioral problems.
+Present various classroom scenarios in which you will be able to practice and hone your skills for interpreting behavior, determining appropriate interventions and effectively debriefing your students.

 EDUC 502 Advanced Classroom Management in Schools (Units: 2)

 Intended for school educators, counselors, psychologists serving children with behavior problems in class.

 Cognitive and cognitive-behavioral concept/strategies interventions.
 Emphasis on students managing/changing their own behavior.